Co-Designed Architectures for Modular Superconducting Quantum Computers: Conclusion

-In this work, we demonstrate the data movement overheads and penalties from lattice-based NISQ machines in a range of algorithms.
-The SNAIL-based modulator and modular architectures provide significant improvements over 2D lattices, particularly for smaller node sizes.
-However, a directly scalable 4-ary Tree structure based on quantum modules and routers shows mixed performance over the benchmark workloads for larger node sizes.
+In this work, we demonstrate the data movement overheads and penalties from lattice-based NISQ machines on a range of algorithms.
+The SNAIL-based modulator and modular architectures provide significant improvements over 2D lattices, particularly for smaller node sizes, whereas a directly scalable 4-ary Tree structure shows mixed performance over the benchmark workloads for larger node sizes.
 The central node can create bottlenecks for QFT and QAOA which require frequent long-distance connections.
-However, the tree performs very well for the Quantum Volume and GHZ-creation tasks due to their rich local connections.
-We also observe that an idealized hypercube structure, which has rich local connections and low diameter, is superior to both lattices and the Tree and its variants, with exception of the highly ordered GHZ-state creation.
+However, the Tree performs very well for the Quantum Volume and GHZ-creation tasks due to their rich local connections.
+We also observe that a hypercube structure, which has rich local connections and low diameter, is superior to both lattices and the Tree and its variants, with exception of the highly ordered GHZ-state creation.
 We found that on an average of Quantum Volume circuits ranging from 16 to 80 qubits, a hypercube topology induces $2.57\times$ less total $\sw$ gates and $5.63\times$ less critical path $\sw$ gates compared to Heavy-Hex.
-Thus, we have explored hypercube inspired `corral' structures which are both feasible given the demonstrated capabilities of SNAIL modulators for 16 nodes and provide superior computational performance particularly when coupled with $\sqisw$ (see Fig.~\ref{fig:results-smallpulseduration}).
+We have explored hypercube inspired `Corral' structures which are both feasible given the demonstrated capabilities of SNAIL modulators for 16 nodes and provide superior computational performance particularly when coupled with $\sqisw$ (see Fig.~\ref{fig:results-smallpulseduration}).

-All of our modular designs are physically realizable with our demonstrated SNAIL modulators, and represent excellent targets for ours and others' next-generation quantum computers.
+All of our connectivity designs are physically realizable with our demonstrated SNAIL modulators, and represent excellent targets for ours and others' next-generation quantum computers.
 Our results point to the need for both dense connectivity and a mix of short- and long-range links in future NISQ machines.
-Our structures mirror recently developed strategies for quantum error correction~\cite{hastings2021fiber,panteleev2021asymptotically,leverrier2022quantum}, whether these codes can be implemented on a machine which also performs well for a set of NISQ computing tasks, yielding a truly general purpose near- to mid- term architecture.

 Finally, the strong performance of $\sqisw$, which is native to the SNAIL modulator, inspired us to explore whether smaller fractions of \isfam can yield a superior approximate implementations.
-We found that for randomly sampled 2Q unitaries and for a $99\%$ fidelity $\isw$ basis, $\sqisw[4]$ decreases infidelity on average by $25\%$ compared to $\sqisw$, leading to further co-design advancements.
+We found that for 2Q unitaries and for a $99\%$ fidelity $\isw$ basis, $\sqisw[4]$ decreases infidelity on average by $25\%$ compared to $\sqisw$, leading to further co-design advancements.